 We all agree that chainsaw is a very useful tool that we need in our everyday gardening.
 We cut trees, branches, woods and other debris thanks to this ordinary device.
 It is very easy to use and so helpful in its efficiency.
 However, you need to pay it attention as the chain might get rusty from prolonged use.

 Many of us do not want to get their hands dirty.
 Well, you can’t drive a car without knowing how to repair certain technical issues that you might happen to you.
 The same principle applies for the chainsaw.
 With time going by, your chainsaw chain might be damaged or become ineffective to cut woods.
-That is why we are going to show you on how to sharpen it using a usual tool like the dremel.
+That is why we are going to show you how to sharpen it using a usual tool like the dremel.

-It does not matter much if you use your chainsaw for an occasional weekend garden clean or on a much more regular use, eventually the chain will get dull, slow down and, affect your work negatively.
+It does not matter much whether you use your chainsaw for an occasional weekend garden clean or on a much more regular use, eventually the chain will get dull, slow down and, affect your work negatively.
 Thus, read our description below on how to sharpen your chainsaw using a dremel.